abondar24/TodoList/README.md

 ```
 - To build docker image and run with docker compose
 ```
-mvn clean deploy
+mvn clean install
 docker compose up -d
 ```
-- To pull docker and run with docker compose
+- To  run with docker compose
 ```
-docker pull abondar/todolist
 docker compose up -d
 ```
 - To pull docker and run without docker compose